jessicajourneycake/Route-to-Market-Simulations/README.md

 ## Problem Statement
 A Go-to-Market model needs to be designed as an integrated system inclusive of considerations across marketing, business development, sales and business partners.
 This requires a deep understanding of sales, marketing, offering and competitive issues that will impact the sales and marketing pipeline.
-These insights are in the existing and historical pipeline data, but the data is often in an unstructed format (i.e. Excel Spreadsheets, Weekly Reports).
+These insights are in the existing and historical pipeline data, but the data is often in an unstructed format (*i.e.,* Excel Spreadsheets, Weekly Reports).

 ## The Idea